basnijholt/dotbins/README.md

                         Command to execute
     get                 Download and install a tool directly without configuration file
-    sync                Install and update tools to their latest versions init                Initialize directory structure and generate shell integration scripts
+    sync                Install and update tools to their latest tags init                Initialize directory structure and generate shell integration scripts
-    list                List all available tools defined in your configuration status              Show installed tool versions and when they were last updated
+    list                List all available tools defined in your configuration status              Show installed tool tags and when they were last updated
     readme              Generate README.md file with information about installed tools